Healing Youth Alliance Group Focuses On Mental Health & Trauma Within The Young Black Community In Baltimore

-BALTIMORE (WJZ) — Baltimore teenagers are educating their friends on issues of mental health and trauma within the African American community as part of one group.
+BALTIMORE (WJZ) — A group of teenagers in Baltimore is educating their friends on issues of mental health and trauma within the African American community.

-Trauma, depression, anxiety, systemic racism and its impact on Baltimore’s young black men and women are the focus of a group Healing Youth Alliance.READ MORE: Southwest Airlines Provides Statement Regarding Flight Delays & Cancellations
+Trauma, depression, anxiety, systemic racism and its impact on Baltimore’s young black men and women are the focus of a group named Healing Youth Alliance.READ MORE: 'You Are Still That Girl': North Baltimore Church Shows Love To Suspended Track Star Sha'Carri Richardson

 “It gives us a safe space for us to communicate with each other and also express the things that we’re going to,” said James Gaither Jr., Healing Youth Alliance Ambassador.

-James Gaither Jr. is one of 10 Baltimore teens who went through its 24-week training program at the University of Maryland School of Social Work.READ MORE: WATCH: Baltimore Ravens Players Try To Pick A Maryland Crab
+James Gaither Jr. is one of 10 Baltimore teens who went through its 24-week training program at the University of Maryland School of Social Work.READ MORE: Man Killed In East Baltimore Shooting

 “Teaching people from all across the world that, mental health, especially black mental health is a very serious topic that needs to be conversated about even more,” said Gaither.
 He’s now presenting as part of a virtual conference drawing in teenagers from across Baltimore and beyond.

-“All of the young people can speak from personal experience about the healing work that they’ve done and also to young people and youth-serving organizations about how to support healing in the African American young community,” said Dr. Liggett-Creel.MORE NEWS: Baltimore Police Investigating After A Body Was Found In Gwynns Falls
+“All of the young people can speak from personal experience about the healing work that they’ve done and also to young people and youth-serving organizations about how to support healing in the African American young community,” said Dr. Liggett-Creel.MORE NEWS: Candlelight Vigil Held For Slain Safe Streets Worker Kenyell 'Benny' Wilson